hazardcookie/guardian/README.md

 USDC_TOKEN=0x...
 ```

-> Tip  Copy the file as `.env.example` (with dummy values) so that other contributors know which variables are required.

 ### 8. Deploy to Sepolia

 The repository contains a Forge script that deploys an upgradeable `RLUSDGuardian` proxy and automatically verifies the implementation on Etherscan.